axibase/atsd/administration/replication.md

 /opt/atsd/hbase/bin/hbase shell < /tmp/atsd_new_schema.txt
 ```

-> MASTER: Only complete this process on the master machine.
+> MASTER: Complete this step on the master machine.

 Enable replication for the new table: